Background photo: Dr. Sławosz Uznański-Wiśniewski/ Credit: NASA/ESA/Axiom

 Our 2U × 2U Cube (ET Cube) was developed for the Space Volcanic Algae experiment (Axiom-4, June 2025) and serves as a payload platform for biological cultivation and monitoring in microgravity.It enables the controlled growth of biocultures, supporting studies on genetic adaptation, cellular physiology, photosynthesis efficiency, and other biotechnological processes relevant to life-support and resource-generation systems in space.

-The Cube can be rented and adapted for other biotechnology missions or ground-based simulations.
+The Cube can be adapted for other biotechnology missions or ground-based simulations.
 Customizations are possible.

 We provide: